manzitresor/Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the Microverse team for making this program possible.
+I would like to thank the Microverse community

 <p align="right">(<a href="#readme-top">back to top</a>)</p>